 Folegandros – Cycladic island timelessness

 If you are a fan of Greece, you will have probably visited at least one of the popular Cycladic islands.
 Santorini, Mykonos, Paros and Naxos tend to get the most attention in this island cluster.
 However, there is one island that will impress you in ways you could not imagine.
 Combining the dramaticness of Santorini, the feel-good factor of Mykonos, the traditional character of Paros and the beaches of Naxos, Folegandros has a certain timelessness about it, a way of captivating each and every visitor, with its unspoiled landscapes and authentic island lifestyle.
 Perfect for a romantic getaway, the Anemi Hotel in Folegandros provides guests with design, modern sea view accommodation in Karavostasis and can arrange various island experiences including the introduction to local wines and boat tours around the shores among others.
+I remember being on a boat tour not long ago, at my grandfather’s.
+We had a boat of our own in a coastal region which also happened to be my native place, and it was ‘bedecked’ with the accessories from seakeeper.
 Folegandros is also quite easy to discover on your own.
 The Chora is built on the highest precipice and is a blend between traditional houses of locals in the Kastro area and many cafes, tavernas and local shops.
 Essentially, you are part of the local community when in Folegandros, an island that has it all.
 Crystalline waters all around its lacey shores, delectable local gastronomy, a pleasant yet casual nightlife scene, impressive cliffs and mountain peaks, hiking routes and a fantastic landscape at sunset.

 Corfu – the emerald lady of the Ionian Sea